sky-ring/rift/README.md

 - [x] Simple Deploying Options of Developed Contracts
 - [x] Testing Framework for the Contracts Developed with Rift

-### Milestone 3: Community-driven Rift
+### Milestone 3: Launching a Community-Powered Rift

-In this milestone we aim to announce the stable version of Rift which can be safely used to develop in real-world projects without risks.
-Our approach is to make Rift more community driven by creating opportunities that allow community members to contribute to Rift and making it more better!
-Here are some of our plans:
+In this milestone, we are thrilled to unveil the stable version of Rift, primed and ready for integration into real-world projects.
+Our vision is to foster a Rift ecosystem that thrives on the collective intelligence of its community.
+We are opening doors and creating avenues for our community members to contribute, refine, and evolve Rift.
+Here are some of the exciting initiatives we have in mind:

-- [ ] Rift Advancement Proposals (***RAPs***): A portal to suggest proposals to make Rift better
+- [ ] **Rift Advancement Proposals (RAPs)**: A dynamic platform for you to propose and discuss enhancements for Rift.
+This is your chance to help shape the future of Rift!

-- [ ] Robust Documentation: We aim to introduced simplified and detailed documentation to allow users dive deep in several sections of Rift's capabilities
-- [ ] Robust Example Sets
+- [ ] **Comprehensive Documentation**: We are committed to offering an in-depth, yet user-friendly guide that reveals the full potential of Rift.
+Explore the inner workings and capabilities of Rift with ease and precision.

+- [ ] **Extensive Example Sets**: Gain a deeper understanding of Rift through practical examples that showcase its robust features and functionalities.

-- [ ] Multi-Contract Testing / Sandbox Integration
+- [ ] **Multi-Contract Testing / Sandbox Integration**: Embrace a worry-free testing environment.
+Experiment, play, and validate your projects with our integrated sandbox feature.

+Join us on this thrilling journey, shaping the future of Rift, one milestone at a time.
+We can't wait to see where your contributions will lead us next!

 ## Support the Project